GCSE and A-Level Music: Creating Outstanding Compositions

 10.00am

 • Seeking a general consensus from the exam boards on what makes a composition outstanding.
+Creating ‘Super Criteria’.

 Break

-• The power of research; harnessing and capitalising upon student’s tastes.
+• The power of research: harnessing and capitalising upon student’s tastes.

-• The issue of pastiche.
+• The issue of pastiche, and why Lego is useful.

 • Helping weaker or underconfident student to boost confidence and self-belief.